 That classic spot at 236 Rehoboth Avenue has played host to many influential businesses.
 Astral Plane (where budding restaurateur Alyson Blyth waited tables).
 Sydney’s – the creole restaurant that became a hub for live music and jazz even in the off season (and one of the seeds from which the current Jazz Festival grew) and of course Doug & Lisa’s Pig & Fish restaurant – the first of the three little pigs, two of which are going strong on Coastal Highway (Pickled Pig Pub) and in Lewes (Pig & Publican).
 A new venture has appeared in that spot under the name of Cuvee Ray.
 Attorney Ray Kurz’ dream has become a reality!
 Former Catch 54 GM Chris Racine will head up the front of house, with Joe Churchman of Bramble & Brine fame in charge of the kitchen.
 And it’s only right that Sydney Arzt book the music!

-As an added bonus, on Sunday Sept.
-2 there will be JAZZ BRUNCH featuring The Rehoboth Foodie’s Jazz Organ Trio, 2nd Time Around!
+As an added bonus, starting at 6 on Sunday Sept.
+2, The Rehoboth Foodie’s Jazz Organ Trio, 2nd Time Around will be at Cuvee Ray!
 The more wine you drink, the better we’ll sound!
 See the band’s entire calendar by clicking here.

 Cuvee Ray opened with great fanfare in early July of 2018.
 I had the pleasure of attending the media/ friends & family party.
 Wait ’til you see what they’ve done on the inside!
 It’s bright and welcoming, and many of the walls that divided the areas have been removed.
 The star of the show is the huge glassed-in chef’s table positioned in front of one of the biggest humidity/temperature-controlled wine vaults I’ve ever seen.
 It’s in the back room (where Sydney’s used to be!) in an area formerly walled-off for storage.